Steve Culumovic

 THE MAKER

-Steve Culumovic was named after his Grandfather (Dida) who came to Canada from Croatia alone and singlehandedly built his home including all of its cabinetry and millwork.
+Steve Culumovic was named after his Grandfather ('Dida') who immigrated to Canada from Croatia alone and singlehandedly built his home including all the cabinetry and millwork.

 ‘Meet the Maker' Look Local magazine, Oakville & Burlington, March 2020